jj1bdx/airspy-fmradion/doc/QMM-noise-filter.md

 * S2 = S - Q
 * Is S2 a better (lower distortion) L-R signal?
 It might be.
 See [1].
 * The noise component (Q) behaves differently from the signal (S) component.
 This suggests a Hilbert transformer is required for Q. [1]
-* An adaptive filter to estimate S2 from S and Q will be practical [2].
+* An audio-level adaptive filter to estimate S2 from S and Q will be practical [2].

+## More aggressive filtering: controlling IF filter by QMM output

+* Strategy: minimize Q^2 (closest to 0)
+* Filter: at IF
+* Issue: delay between the IF filter output to the calculated Q value

 ## QMM monitoring test